darkrenaissance/darkfi/doc/src/spec/contracts/dao/model.md

 The DAO contains the main parameters that define DAO operation:

 * The proposer limit $L$ is the minimum number of governance tokens of type
-  $T$ required to create a valid proposal on chain.
+  $τ$ required to create a valid proposal on chain.
 Note this minimum can come from multiple token holders.
 * Quorum $Q$ specifies the absolute minimum number of tokens required for before a proposal can be accepted.